Zurich Travel Guide

 -Stroll alongside the Limmat River to visit the Centre Le Corbusier.

-As a hub for railways, roads, and air traffic to both Switzerland and Europe in general, the city's importance as a base for travelling in and around the region is well recognised and often serving as the entry point for foreign tourists.
-From Zurich one has easy access to the Swiss Alps, as well as the other major city of Geneva.
+As a hub for railways, roads, and air traffic to both Switzerland and Europe in general, the city's importance as a base for travelling in and around the region is well recognised, and it often serves as the entry point for foreign tourists.
+From Zurich travellers have easy access to the Swiss Alps, as well as the other major city of Geneva.

-Flights to Zurich land in Zurich Airport, situated in the Kluton district on the outskirts of Zurich, a short ride to the city centre.
+Flights to Zurich land at Zurich Airport, situated in the Kluton district on the outskirts of Zurich, a short ride to the city centre.
 Get more information on Airports in Zurich.

 Did you know?

 -The St. Peter church in Zurich has the largest clock face in Europe.